 We can accept Dual Diagnosis patients.
 Dual diagnosis refers to the occurrence of a mental illness alongside drug/alcohol misuse.
-Patients are considered on an individual basis.
-The initial pre-assessment will consider the severity and stability of the co-occuring mental illness, and an appropriate risk assessment.
+Potential Dual Diagnosis clients are considered on an individual basis.
+The initial pre-assessment will consider the severity and stability of the co-occurring mental illness.
 In general, mental health disorders can dramatically improve when the drug/alcohol misuse is treated.

-Potential admissions will then be assessed for suitability based on the referral and assessment form, any existing physical or mental health conditions and potential risks identified during the assessment process.
+Potential admissions will then be assessed for suitability based on the referral and assessment form and existing physical or mental health conditions and potential risks identified during the assessment process.
 At a minimum resident's must have capacity, be physically and mentally capable of comprehending and participating in the regular physical and psychosocial aspects of the overall treatment programme.

 Assuming everything is satisfactory, an offer letter will be sent to the client along with a resident placement information pack.

-We will then liaise with the client, families or support workers to ensure a streamlined admission.
+We will then liaise with clients, families or support workers to ensure a streamlined admission.

 When a placement has been agreed we want to start our support prior to admission so we suggest the client keeps in regular daily contact with us by phone so we can ensure everything is progressing satisfactorily up to the arrival date.